typegoose/typegoose/README.md

   public name?: string;

   @prop({ required: true })
-  public age!: number; // This is an single Primitive
+  public age!: number; // This is a single Primitive

   @prop({ type: () => [String] })
-  public preferences?: string[]; // This is an Primitive Array
+  public preferences?: string[]; // This is a Primitive Array

   @prop()
-  public mainJob?: Job; // This is an single SubDocument
+  public mainJob?: Job; // This is a single SubDocument

   @prop({ type: () => Job })
-  public jobs?: Job[]; // This is an SubDocument Array
+  public jobs?: Job[]; // This is a SubDocument Array

   @prop({ ref: () => Car })
-  public mainCar?: Ref<Car>; // This is an single Reference
+  public mainCar?: Ref<Car>; // This is a single Reference

   @prop({ ref: () => Car })
-  public cars?: Ref<Car>[]; // This is an Reference Array }
+  public cars?: Ref<Car>[]; // This is a Reference Array }
 ```